diegopacheco/diegopacheco-architecture-library/src/patterns/MESSAGE_PATTERNS.md

 - **FIFO Ordering**: Messages are processed in the order they are sent.
 - **Partition Ordering**: Messages within the same partition maintain order.
 - **No Ordering**: Messages may be processed in any order for maximum throughput.

+## Why you need to know this?

+Basicaly there is 2 common secnario you want use such patterns.

+1. You have multiple services that need to communicate with each other in a decoupled way.
+In this case you will use Publish/Subscribe pattern.
+Such pattern allow async communication and multiple services can listen to the same event.
+Ideally for event-driven architectures.
+For instance using Kafka topics or similar messaging systems.

+2. You have a task that needs to be processed by a single service or worker.
+In this case you will use Point-to-Point pattern.
+Such pattern ensure that only one service will process the message.
+Ideal for task distribution and load balancing.
+For instance using AWS SQS or RabbitMQ.